Chengdu J-20: Avionics and cockpit

-The J-20 avionics aim to obtain situational awareness through advanced sensor fusion while denying situational awareness to the adversary through stealth and electronic warfare.
+The J-20 avionics aim to obtain situational awareness through advanced sensor and data fusion while denying situational awareness to the adversary through stealth and electronic warfare.
 The J-20 features an integrated avionic suite consisting of multi-spectral sensors capable of providing omnidirectional coverage.
 Official information on the type of radar that J-20s use has not yet been released publicly.
 Some analysts believed that J-20s used Type 1475 (KLJ-5) active electronically scanned array (AESA) radar with 1856 transmit/receive modules, but more recent information revealed that this radar was designed for upgraded versions of the J-11D.
 Other analysts point out that, based on the nose cross-section of the J-20 and known data about a single transmit/receive module surface in the J-16's AESA radar system, J-20s likely contain 2000–2200 transmit/receive modules.

-Prototypes after application "2011" and production models feature a revised nose section with an electro-optical/infra-red targeting system and an advanced communications suite on top of the aircraft, enabling it to datalink with other friendly platforms in service, such as airborne early-warning drones.
-Six electro-optic sensors called the Distributed Aperture System (similar to EODAS) can provide omnidirectional coverage for the pilot with a sensor fusion system combining the radar signal with the IR image to provide better situational awareness.
-The combination of an integrated targeting pod with a spherically-located passive-optical tracking system is reported, similar to the design concept of Lockheed Martin F-35's avionic suite.
-Beijing A Star Science and Technology has developed the EOTS-86 electro-optical targeting system and Electro-Optical Distributed Aperture System for the J-20, and potentially for other PLAAF fighters, to detect and intercept stealth aircraft.
+A 2003 Chinese military study included requirements for a radar with a tracking range of 200 km, simultaneous tracking for 20 targets, and multi-target engagement capabilities; Chinese radars have since met or exceeded those requirements.

+Six passive electro-optical sensor windows are mounted around the fuselage for an omnidirectional view, with two on the aircraft nose, two fitted under the fuselage, and two at the forward and aft of the cockpit.
+Under the nose, there is a chin-mounted enclosed electro-optical sensor, initially with a frontal field of view for air-to-air applications.
+This EO sensor is upgraded with 360-degree coverage on later J-20 models, such as the J-20A and J-20S.
+In 2015, Beijing A-Star Science and Technology was developing passive sensors, the EOTS-89 electro-optical targeting system and the EORD-31 infrared search and track, for the J-20.
+The passive sensors enhance the capability to engage stealthy aircraft.
+The J-20's usage of electro-optical sensors resembles the Lockheed Martin F-35 Lightning II's avionic suite, including the AN/AAQ-37 Distributed Aperture System (DAS) and electro-optical targeting system (EOTS).

+According to Chinese media in February 2024, the J-20 is equipped to perform airborne early warning and control (AEW&C) operations.

 The aircraft features a fully-digital glass cockpit with one primary large color liquid-crystal display (LCD) touchscreen, three smaller auxiliary displays, and a wide-angle holographic heads-up display (HUD).
 The size of the primary LCD screen is 24 × 9 in, 25.63 in diagonal size, with two illumination systems for operational redundancy.
-The aircraft is fitted with a helmet-mounted display (HMD) system, which displays combat information inside the pilots' helmet visor and facilities firing missiles at high off-boresight angle.
+The aircraft is fitted with a helmet-mounted display (HMD) system, which displays combat information on the pilots' helmet visor and enables firing missiles at high off-boresight angles.